Rooted in Community. Driven by Discovery. Committed to Arts and Culture.

-A dynamic team of Hamilton artists and community builders founded Supercrawl in 2009 out of a desire to expand on the promise of James Street North’s monthly Art Crawl.
+A team of Hamilton artists and community builders founded Supercrawl in 2009 out of a desire to showcase the city’s cultural vibrancy and eclectic arts landscape.

 Over its first decade, Supercrawl has successfully evolved from a modest arts-based single-day occurrence to a multi-day event with national/international profile and attendance.
 The festival has gone from a one-day celebration on a single block to a weekend-long experience encompassing over two kilometres of downtown streets, with attendance growing steadily from 3,000 to 250,000 in that time.
 In addition to its namesake free festival weekend, Supercrawl Productions also produces ticketed concerts and events throughout the year.

 Supercrawl 2019 resulted in an economic impact of more than $20 million (calculated using the Ontario Ministry of Tourism, Culture & Sport’s Tourism Regional Economic Impact Model).
 More importantly, festival audiences left with renewed conviction of the power of the arts and convinced of Hamilton’s cultural vitality.